Trial Lawyer Job Description

-Who doesn't love a movie where trial lawyers go head-to-head in dramatic courtroom action?
+Who doesn’t love a movie where trial lawyers go head-to-head in dramatic courtroom action?
 Scenes such as these encourage many young students to pursue a career as a trial lawyer.
-Courtroom drama is only a fraction of the trial lawyer's duties on day-to-day basis though.
+The courtroom drama is only a fraction of the trial lawyer’s duties on a day-to-day basis though.

 Outside the courtroom, trial lawyers have many other responsibilities not quite as glamorous as Hollywood lawyers portray.
 They often spend days reviewing files, making contact with witnesses, and talking to parties involved in their case.
 They also must fill out and file a variety of documents with the court system.
 Each of these processes can take weeks or months as trial attorneys prepare for trial.

 They will also spend time in court meeting with other attorneys for routine processes.
 These include arguing motions, selecting jurors for jury trials, and scheduling.
 Because trials are expensive, many cases, both criminal and civil, never even make it to the courtroom; the case is often settled out of court instead.

 Trial Lawyer Education Requirements

 Trial lawyers, like any attorneys, will need an education that includes an appropriate bachelors degree, taking an LSAT test to enter law school, completing law school, and passing a bar exam.
 Each state may have varying requirements for their state bar.
 It’s a good idea to consider each state’s requirements when selecting a school.

 For the most part, all students will take similar courses of study for law.